tjjjia/arena-plugin/README.md

 #  Are.na Plugin for Obsidian
 Notetaking should be visual.
-This plugin enables Are.na content to be embedded in Obsidian.
+This plugin enables Are.na content to be embedded in Obsidian, creating new connections between notes, blocks and channels.

 ## How to use

+1. Download release
+2. Unpack contents to your Vault (`VaultFolder/.obsidian/plugins/arena-plugin/`).
-Download release, install, and use a code block to include Are.na blocks or channels.
+3. Use a code block to include Are.na blocks or channels.
 Alternatively, access plugin commands through the command palette (`⌘` `P` or `Control` `P`).

 ### Display a single block
 ````